seiyria/soa-autofarm/README.md

 * `n` - see what each of the Nox VM states are
 * `d` - toggle debug mode
 * `v` - toggle verbose mode (and, if on, will make sure debug mode on too)
+* `c` - toggle if the application should click, or just watch you click (pauses the automatic killswitch as well)

 ## About Source Code